brgibson/blog-prototype/_posts/2015-11-11-An-IT-Directors-Perspective-On-Troubleshooting.md

 tags: [Lessons Learned]
 image: /blog-prototype/public/images/Mike-pic.jpg

+bio: Mike Rasmussen is Director of Information Systems.
+He has been at Edmunds for 9 years and in the IT industry for 20 years.
+His current projects include overseeing the Edmunds upcoming office move, including the selection of a new corporate phone system and finding a corporate storage solution.

+bioImage: Mike-pic.jpg

 featured-summary:
     <p>I am a big advocate of keeping things as simple as necessary.
 The old abbreviated adage, KISS (Keep it Simple, Stupid), still beats like a drum in my head after all these years managing and administering systems.</p>